joshglenen/Rating-Recalculator/README.md

 # Rating Recalculator

-This program uses python 3 to take an imdb page and recalculate the ratings to reduce bias and bad ratings.
+This program uses Python 3.6, flask, JavaScript, HTML, CSS, and jQuery.

-The current algorithm is basic, and the application is not yet finished.
+It will determine a rating for a film or tv show based on published reviews and a simple algorithm.